NikZar/forceofwill/README.md

     GET cards <--- List of all cards
     GET cards/:code <--- List of all cards with that code (might be more than one: ex.
-Ruler/J-Ruler) GET cards/:code/faqs <--- List all FAQs for the specified card
+Ruler/J-Ruler) GET cards/:code/faqs <--- List all FAQs for the specified card POST cards/:code/faqs <--- Ask a question about the specified card.
+Body: {question: ""}

+FAQs

+    GET faqs <--- List of all the FAQs
+    GET faqs/:faqid

 DECKS